 The competition encourages students from government, Catholic and independent schools to speak to their peers from other schools on topics they are passionate about.

 In Australia each year state and territory committees organise and conduct competitions at school, regional and state levels.
-State winners then to go the national final which is held in the various states and territories on a rotational basis.
-This year, the national final will be held in Adelaide on Monday 11 August.
+State winners then go to the national final, which is held in the various states and territories on a rotational basis.

-In Victoria, PESA is organised and conducted by the Victorian Curriculum and Assessment Authority (VCAA).
-The Australia-Britain Society generously sponsor the Award.
+In Victoria, PESA is organised and conducted by the Victorian Curriculum and Assessment Authority.

 Past Participants of PESA